 So how can you create a self-confident team?

 1. Encourage Them Through Mistakes

-Moreover, the encouraging of intelligence can actually make people less likely to persist in the face of challenge.
+Moreover, the encouragement of intelligence can actually make people less likely to persist in the face of challenges.
 That’s why it is considered to be one of the best approaches for every businessperson to affect the team’s confidence.